mudont/react-ts-svg-playing-cards/README.md

 A simple react component that renders svg playing cards by Adrian Kennard.
 Cards downloaded from https://www.me.uk/cards/ and distributed under CC0 license.

+## Credits

 [svg2react](https://www.npmjs.com/package/svg2react) used to create React components

 This package is similar to [heruka-urgyen/react-playing-cards](https://github.com/heruka-urgyen/react-playing-cards).
 I discovered this package after I had rolled my own.

+Used [this tutorial by Rupert 'fildon' McKay](https://blog.fildon.me/publishing-typescript-react-components-to-npm) to create npm package

 Differences are
 - We have Joker cards